 May marked the launch of the biggest environmental campaign of 2021 - CoExistence.
 The elephants arrived on The Mall at a unique moment in time when a global reduction in human activity was having a positive effect on wildlife.
 As the Herd makes its way around the globe, it will tell the story of the inspiring ways we can coexist with all the other living beings that make our world magical – from tigers and badgers to nightingales and elephants.

 Our Conservation partner, Dr Sanjay Gubbi has expanded protected area cover in the Southern state of Karnataka by an additional 2,385 km of land with support from the government.
 This is the largest expansion of protected areas in India since the 1970s.
 There are now 9,000 km of contiguous protected forest in this state and a total of 23 glorious wildlife reserves, which makes it the biggest connected tiger habitat in the country.

 The Animal Ball is the fashion world’s celebration of the natural world.
 It raises millions for vital habitat conservation projects across Asia.
-Hosted by Their Royal Highnesses the Duke and Duchess of Cornwall, this prestigious event brings together the world's leading fashion houses to collaborate and dress a bestiary of beautiful creatures in bespoke couture headgear.
+Hosted by Their Majesties The King and The Queen Consort, this prestigious event brings together the world's leading fashion houses to collaborate and dress a bestiary of beautiful creatures in bespoke couture headgear.